-An effective problem solver has a set of indispensable beliefs and convictions that direct and propel their thoughts, actions and daily behaviors.
-These beliefs are so deeply ingrained into their psyche that it would take the force and willpower of the entire world to shake these feeling of certainty.
+An effective problem solver has a set of indispensable beliefs and convictions that direct and propels their thoughts, actions, and daily behaviors.
+These beliefs are so deeply ingrained in their psyche that it would take the force and willpower of the entire world to shake these feeling of certainty.

 Beliefs are opinions that we have about things, ourselves, others and the world around us that are injected with an undeniable sense of certainty.

 Let’s now take a look at a handful of beliefs that are critical for effective problem solving:

 An effective problem solver believes that outcomes bring with them no failure, but rather only feedback.
 This feedback must be used as a source of knowledge, insight, and inspiration to help enhance the decision-making process.

 “There is a way to make this work.”

 An effective problem solver believes that there is always a way to make things work.
 They may not see the solution at this very moment, however with a little persistence they wholeheartedly believe that they will eventually reach a satisfactory outcome.

 An effective problem solver believes that it is better to have more choices than to be limited by the choices that one has.
 As such, they always strive to expand the possibilities, to expand the opportunities and avenues for answers — allowing for as many choices as possible to further their understanding of the problem.

 An effective problem solver believes that successful problem solving can be modeled.
 As such, they consistently seek out other people who have successfully overcome similar problems and they attempt to model their thinking, decisions, and actions in a meticulous way.
 This helps them to overcome the obstacles and challenges in their own life.